dhalavach/nodejs2023Q2-service-updated/README.md

 if you have any questions please contact me at halavach@protonmail.com or RS School Discord (@dhalavach).
 Cheers!

 ### API Description

+after cloning the repository and pulling/building docker images and starting the application, the API can be tested using Postman or analogous tool.
+By default, the app runs on 5000 port (for example, http://localhost:5000/user) but it can be customized in the .env file

 The API has the following endpoints:

 ### /user